LBHB/NEMS0/docs/source/discussions.rst

 DB ACCESS
 ---------

-Direct mysql DB access from NEMS is forbidden; instead, assume you have the files on disk (they can be fetched via HTTP, jerbs, DAT, or whatever)
+Direct mysql DB access from nems0 is forbidden; instead, assume you have the files on disk (they can be fetched via HTTP, jerbs, DAT, or whatever)